'We demand the truth! - Barcelona fans fury over Messi's shocking exit

 With American private equity firm CVC having agreed on a deal with La Liga to inject €2.7 billion (£2.3bn/$3.2bn) into the league, reports in Spain had suggested the club would be able to register Messi with the new funds.

 But Barcelona and rivals Real Madrid are against the deal and said as much in statements on Thursday night.
-Laporta will face questions about this, in particular.
+Laporta will face questions about this on Friday morning.

 For many Barcelona fans, the debates crackling on the radios, in print, online or on social media are for now just noise, drowned out by their grief.